fedi-e2ee/public-key-directory-specification/Specification.md

 ### Key Identifiers

 Every time an `AddKey` message is accepted by the Public Key Directory, it will generate a 256-bit random unique `key-id` for that public key.
 This value is not secret or sensitive in any way, and is only used to point to an existing public key to reduce the amount of rejected signatures software must publish.

 Every message except revocations and the first `AddKey` for an Actor **SHOULD** include a `key-id` value.

 The `key-id` attribute **MUST NOT** be an encoded representation of the public key.

 The `key-id` is not covered in the protocol messages being signed.
 Instead, it is a hint to the signature validation software which public key to select when there is more than one option.
 Their values are totally arbitrary and, aside from uniqueness, serve no other purpose.

 ### Revocation Tokens

 A revocation token is a compact token that a user can issue at any time to revoke an existing public key.
-If they issue a revocation against their only public key, the Public Key Directory will treat it as a BurnDown.
+If they issue a revocation against their only public key, the Public Key Directory will treat it as a `BurnDown`.

-Revocation tokens are base64url-encoded strings in the following format:
+Revocation tokens are [base64url](https://datatracker.ietf.org/doc/html/rfc4648#section-5)-encoded strings in the following format:

 ```
 tmp := version || REVOCATION_CONSTANT || public_key